akeneo/pim-api-docs/content/rest-api/responses.md

 ```

 ::: tips
-When the API answers that something `does not exist`, it could also mean that the related user hasn't the permission to access it.
+When the REST API answers that something `does not exist`, it could also mean that the related user hasn't the permission to access it.
 :::

 ## Success

-There are 3 types of client success when requesting via the API.
+There are 3 types of client success when requesting via the REST API.

 ### 200 success
 Getting a resource or a collection resources results in a `200 OK` response.